Materials

 By 2020, create and launch an engagement strategy to empower Yale students, staff, and faculty to make responsible materials management choices, including communications about purchasing volume for key commodities; reuse; and diversion of materials from the waste stream.

-This goal was achieved in 2020, and continued reporting will be done under the new goals of “Waste Diversion” and “Green Cleaning.”
+This goal was achieved in 2020, and continued reporting will be done under the goals of “Waste Diversion” and “Green Cleaning.”

 Waste Diversion